 Stoke Park was transformed in the early 1900s from a stately home into the ultimate British country club - a concept that lives on today.
 The club has hosted many prestigious golf tournaments, but none more famous than James Bond’s golfing duel with arch-villain Goldfinger.

-Most memorable hole: Take particular note of the par-3 7th on the Colt course.
+Pick of the holes: take particular note of the par-3 7th on the Colt course.
 It is credited with inspiring one of the world’s most famous par-3s, the 12th at Augusta National, a hole designed by Alister MacKenzie (Colt's partner) and the centre of Augusta's "Amen Corner."

 Stay & Play at Stoke Park: luxury onsite accommodation available, see Where2Stay section below.